ty-codes/e-Deal/README.md

 # E-deal
-an e-commerce application.
+A mini e-commerce app built with reactjs and the Commerce.js API-first headless backend.
+Its functionality extends to viewing products and their descriptions, adding products to a personalized cart and checking out products using a user's payment details.

-Lets you browse items, add them to cart and pay using your credit card information.
+# Test
 You can test using the following credit card information 4242424242424242 cvc-242